 I finally got my own laptop, second hand this means I no longer have to compete with the children for computer time.

-My problem began when we decided to have baby number 3.
+My problem of holding onto things began when we decided to have baby number 3.
 After 3 years of trying and being told I would need to go back to the clinic if I wanted more children, my husband and I decided we were satisfied with the boy and girl we already had.

 I got rid of my high chair only 2 years ago (2014) when I gave it to a family member.
 My pram left the house only this year (2016).
 The cot was thrown out when it broke.

 I still have one or two things in a cupboard that need to go but out of sight out of mind.
 These include the double pram that made it through all four kids and which I later used to bring groceries from my car to the house before I discovered online shopping.